spacebarchat/docs/docs/setup/server/reverseProxy.md

 Generally, our community sets up Fosscord instances behind NGINX, a powerful reverse proxy.

 Below is an example NGINX config.
-On Ubuntu, you can put this in `/etc/nginx/sites-available/fosscord`, and enable it with `ln -s /etc/nginx/sites-available/fosscord /etc/nginx/sites-enabled/` and `systemctl restart nginx`
+On Ubuntu, you can put this in the `/etc/nginx/sites-available/fosscord.conf` file, and enable it with `ln -s /etc/nginx/sites-available/fosscord.conf /etc/nginx/sites-enabled/` and `systemctl restart nginx`

 !!! info